 Grace is the Director of Operations and Strategic Partnerships for the PGM ONE Summit.
 Prior to her current role at PGM ONE, she managed the Sierra Club’s national Inspiring Connections Outdoors program.
 In addition to her work with PGM ONE, she leads outdoor courses for NOLS, GirlVentures and Balanced Rock Grace is deeply committed to sharing her skills, resources and time outside with other people of color in the outdoors.

 Sophie is the Director of Programming & Engagement for the PGM ONE Summit.
 As an urban planner, artist, and facilitator she is committed to ending systems of oppression, building bold relationships, nurturing imagination, and facing the climate crisis.
 Sophie has recently worked for Philadelphia's Office of Sustainability, addressing urban heat inequity in Philadelphia through community-led climate planning.
 In this role, she organized a team of residents, community leaders, and city agencies to actualize one of the first neighborhood-based heat relief plans in the US.
 She is also a partner with the Avarna Group, with whom she facilitates trainings on equity, inclusion, and justice for environmental organizations.
 She paints and writes about her ancestors and reverence for nature in her home studios in South Philly.

-Aparna is a co-founder of the PGM ONE Summit and founding partner of the Avarna Group, and has devoted the last seven years to helping outdoor and environmental organizations attract and engage a diverse and inclusive base of people and cultivate inclusive cultures.
+Aparna is a co-founder of the PGM ONE Summit and founding partner of the Avarna Group.
+She has devoted the last seven years to supporting outdoor and environmental organizations with equity, inclusion, and diversity efforts.
 She has facilitated workshops on inclusion, equity, cultural competence, and cultural relevancy for thousands of outdoor and environmental professionals.
 She has also supported organizations in building holistic plans for equity and inclusion.